Husaininazeer/ShellScripts/README.md

 I used to be an avid user of [dendron](https://www.dendron.so/), but as my needs changed, I switched from VSCode emulation of Vim to Vim itself.

-I needed shellscripts to replace the functionality that I had once been familiar with.
-This is the results.
+I needed shell scripts like [ayn](./ayn) to replace the functionality that I had once been familiar with.

+This is an iterative process which has an end goal of fitting my use case, but feel free to fork.

 ## Scripts